 Mistake #5 – Being Mobile Unfriendly

 More searches happen on mobile devices than desktop and 79% of smartphone users made online purchases on their device in the last 6 months.
 Plus, search engines operate in a mobile-first world where your website is evaluated on its mobile experience first.
-Your website cannot afford to be non-responsive or unfriendly to mobile devices.
+Not only is being mobile-unfriendly one of the SEO mistakes to avoid, but also your website cannot afford to be non-responsive or unfriendly to mobile devices.

 Mistake #6 – Creating a Long Checkout Process